 Students cannot complete both Senior Project I and II during the summer; however they may register for either Senior Project I or Senior Project II in the summer session, provided:

-- The principal sponsor can certify to the chair or director of the student’s school that he or she will be present for a significant portion of the summer to provide guidance and direction to the student.
+- The principal sponsor should certify to the department Chair or Director of the student’s school that they will be present for a significant portion of the summer to provide guidance and direction to the student.

 - The student registers and pays for the summer session work: 3 credits for a 6-credit senior project or 4 credits for an 8-credit senior project.
-(Students cannot complete the equivalent of two semesters of senior project work during summer session.)
-Students who register for Senior Project II during summer session must complete the project and submit a copy to the Library via Moodle no later than August 15.
+Students who register for Senior Project II during summer session must complete the project and submit a copy to the Library via myHeliotrope no later than August 15.